 “O you who have faith, repent to Allah with sincere repentance (the purest of repentance).”

-From Al-Aghar bin Yasar Al-Muzani, may Allah be pleased with him, the Messenger of Allah Consecration said:
+From Al-Agharr bin Yasar Al-Muzani (may Allah be pleased with him), the Messenger of Allah ﷺ said:

 «يا أيها الناس توبوا إلى الله واستغفروه، فإني أتوب في اليوم مائة مرة»

-If the sin committed is a private matter between a servant and Allah (such as neglecting prayer, drinking khamr, looking at what is Ḥarām), then there are three absolute conditions:
+If the disobedience is a private matter between the servant and Allah (e.g., abandoning prayer, drinking alcohol, looking at the forbidden), there are three absolute conditions:

-Important Note: Imam Nawawi affirmed,
+Crucial Note: Imam Nawawi strictly warns,

 فإن فقد أحد الثلاثة لم تصح توبته